Online Classroom Security

-In-Class chat can be restricted by teachers, such that students can’t message each other privately during the class sessions.
+Teachers can restrict In-Class chat.
+This controls the students, that it can’t message each other privately during the class sessions.

-Zoom also allows controlling chat access from the Security icon (rather than disabling chat altogether in your settings), such that students can still interact with the teacher as needed.
+Zoom also allows controlling chat access from the Security icon (rather than disabling chat all together in your settings), such that students can still interact with the teacher as needed.

 Remove a participant:

 Hover on the participant’s name in the Participants panel, and select “Remove” from a list of several options that appears.
-Clicking on the remove button removes them from your virtual classroom, and they won’t be allowed back in.
+At the same time, clicking on the Remove button removes them from your virtual classroom, and they won’t be allowed back in.

 Report a user:

 Teachers & other hosts can report any un-identified uses to Zoom’s Trust & Safety team.
-Zoom Team will take appropriate action on the reported users, after verifying the reports.
+In this case, Zoom Team will take appropriate action on the reported users, after verifying the reports.

 Suspend participant activities:

 Hosts & Co-hosts can pause the meeting, for preventing disruption during classes.
 They also have the privilege to report the offending party and prevent further trouble.

 At this instant, pressing the security button and selecting “Suspend Participant Activities” will temporarily halt all video, audio, in-meeting chat, annotation, screen sharing, and recording, and end Breakout Rooms.

-Users can be disabled to rename during at the account, group, and user level in your settings, however this capability can also be toggled in-meeting during any time of the class.
+On the positive side, users can be disabled to rename during at the account, group, and user level in your settings, however, this capability can also be toggled in-meeting during any time of the class.